openedx/edx-documentation/en_us/shared/course_features/proctored_exams/proctored_enabling.rst

 .. only:: Partners

   .. note::
-    Practice proctored exams are visible to all learners, regardless of enrollment track.
+    The content of practice proctored exams is visible to all learners, regardless of enrollment track.
+Only learners in a paid enrollment track (e.g. verified, Master's, Professional Certificate) will be able to use proctoring software when viewing a practice proctored exam.

 #.
 Add and :ref:`develop a subsection <Developing Course Subsections>` as you
    would any other subsection.